 HOW IT WORKS

-MaxBlaster ozone generators produce extremely high concentrations of ozone gas that can effectively neutralize volatile organic compounds (VOC's) at the molecular level.
+MaxBlaster ozone generators produce high concentrations of ozone gas that can effectively neutralize volatile organic compounds (VOC's) at the molecular level.
 When the ozone machine is turned on, oxygen (O2) is pulled through the chamber across a series of plates (corona discharge) and is converted into ozone (O3) gas.
-The goal is to flood the treatment area with super high concentrations of ozone gas in what is often referred to as "shock ozone treatment".
+Ozone gas is emitted from the machine, and the goal is to flood the treatment area with super high concentrations of ozone gas in what is often referred to as "shock ozone treatment".

 BEFORE GETTING STARTED